-- The consolidated Scottish Planning Policy 2010 and its thematic sections; - Best practice is set out in Planning Advice Notes.
-PAN44, PAN 60, PAN 61, PAN 65, PAN 67, PAN 68, PAN69, PAN 72, PAN74, PAN 75, PAN 76, PAN 77, PAN 79, PAN 81 and PAN 84; - 'Designing Places, A Policy Statement for Scotland'. - 'Designing Streets: A Policy Statement for Scotland'
+- The consolidated Scottish Planning Policy 2010 and its thematic sections. - Best practice is set out in Planning Advice Notes.
+These cover a variety of topics and are available at www.scotland.gov.uk - Designing Places, A Policy Statement for Scotland'. - 'Designing Streets: A Policy Statement for Scotland'.